Zolko-123/FreeCAD_Assembly4/README.md

 ```

 **Note:**
 Another method is to download and extract the Github .zip archive.
-Then move (or link) the sub-directory `Mod_Asm4` (which contains all the actual code) into the `~/.FreeCDA/Mod` folder, containing all additional modules.
+Then move (or link) the directory `A4` into the `~/.FreeCDA/Mod` folder, containing all additional modules.

 **Important Note:** Restarting FreeCAD is required after installing this Addon.